Here are a few of my talks & panels:

 Thinking Poker Podcast, February 2017

-I am an occasional poker player with more than a passing interest in Libratus and its implications for artificial intelligence.
+I am an occasional poker player with an interest in Libratus and its implications for artificial intelligence.
 In this interview (starting 41 minutes into the recording), we talked about poker’s intersections with data science and artificial intelligence, as well as what’s going through a data scientist’s mind when they sit down for beer and poker with friends.

 Wall Street Journal, December 2016